Ally shares may face bumpy road as private investors sell

-More than half of Ally Financial's shares could hit the market beginning next week and lasting through August, holding back its share price.
+More than half of Ally Financial Inc's shares could hit the market beginning next week and lasting through August, holding back its share price.

 Ally went public in April, though hedge funds and other investors bought about 40 percent of the company privately in November and in January.
 Those investors agreed to refrain from selling their shares to public investors for six months, which period ends next week for the first set of investors, and in July for the second set.